vdsabev/var/README.md

         "default": "30 * 24 * this.maxSessionLength"
       }

-Yes, **this** refers to the already parsed environment variables, so order is important.
-And you didn't hope circular references would work, did you?
+Yes, **this** refers to all environment variables that have already been parsed, so order is important.

-Let's see another example:
+Your function can contain anything, but bear in mind that the string is evaluated and immediately returned to save you some writing in the most common use cases.
+However, if you need to do some complex calculation, you still can by using an in-place function:

-      "version": {
+      "today": {
         "type": "function",
-        "default": "new Date().getTime()"
+        "default": "(function () { var now = new Date(); return new Date(now.getFullYear(), now.getMonth(), now.getDate()) }())"
-      }
+      },

-**Warning:** Functions aren't strongly typed, so if you wanted to set the value to a string in your server configuration, you can.
+**Warning:** Functions aren't strongly typed, so you can use anything.

 Enviroments
 -----------